Household waste recycling

 Discover more topics

-Primary industrial waste is the waste that is produced by companies (excl. waste from the waste-processing sector).
-Recycling is...
+Primary industrial waste is the waste produced by companies (excluding waste from the waste processing sector).
+This indicator...

 Production of secondary raw materials